tighten/onramp/contributing.md

 #### **Do you have questions about the plans for Onramp?**

-* Ask any question about how to use Ruby on Rails in the issues here
+* Ask any question about how to contribute to or use Onramp in the issues here

-Thanks! :heart: :heart: :heart:
+Thanks! :heart:

 Matt